-When Michelle came to Bootcamp, she was in the running for her absolute dream job – the position she’d been working towards for eight years straight with financial services giant American Express.
+When Michelle came to Bossed Up Bootcamp, she was in the running for her absolute dream job – the position she’d been working towards for eight years straight with financial services company American Express.

-With so much on the line, Michelle came to Bootcamp hoping for a confidence boost and the inspiration to let her best self shine.
+With so much on the line, Michelle came to Bossed Up Bootcamp hoping for a confidence boost and the inspiration to let her best self shine.

-Emilie: Wow, sounds like there was a lot on the line when you came to Bootcamp, boss!
+Emilie: It sounds like there was a lot on the line when you came to Bossed Up Bootcamp, huh?

 Michelle: You better believe it!
 I’d been working with American Express full-time since my sophomore year of college, and it quickly become more than “just a job.”
 They offered me a real career path.
 I moved all over the country to advance myself, too, filling roles in Arizona, Utah, and ultimately, here in New York City.
 This whole time, I’ve always been striving towards this leadership position in change management, which had just become vacant.

-Emilie: Were you worried that you might be passed over for your dream job?
+E: Were you worried that you might be passed over for the promotion?

-Emilie: So you came to Bootcamp looking to gain that confidence you needed to step up and shine as a leader?
+Emilie: So you came to Bossed Up Bootcamp looking to gain that confidence you needed to step up and shine as a leader?

 Michelle: Right.
 I was looking for tools to re-energize myself and get that confidence to believe I could rock this big new role – and more importantly: show that to my leadership team.
-I came to Bootcamp with my bestie from NYC who’s on her own journey to getting Bossed Up, and the first impression we got early on, was just WOW – this is a room full of awe-inspiring women who are all at pivot points in their career paths!
+I came to Bossed Up Bootcamp with my bestie from NYC who’s on her own journey to getting bossed up, and the first impression we got early on, was just wow – this is a room full of awe-inspiring women who are all leveling up in their career paths!
 It was so inspiring and impressive.
 It hit me like a ton of bricks: you’re not going through this alone.

 Emilie: So true, that community element is key.
 What lessons learned did you bring back with you to AMEX?